Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 * To limit the number of assemblies being scanned and hence provide improvements to startup time.
 * If hosting multiple endpoints out of the same directory each endpoint may require a subset of assemblies to be loaded.

-NOTE: NServiceBus extensions such as `NServiceBus.RavenDB.dll` are not considered a core assembly but will still need to be included when customizing the assembly scanning.
+NOTE: NServiceBus extensions such as `NServiceBus.RavenDB.dll` are not considered a core assembly but still must be included when customizing the assembly scanning.

 partial: appdomain